SamuelSwartzberg/flashcardifying_text_temp/phil.md

 ## critical theory

+"Critical Theory" may be a specific school of philosophy or a sort of theory.
 Critical Theory (capital letters) was established by the Frankfurt School.
 The Frankfurt School was established in the 1920.
-Horkheimer, Adorno, Marcuse etc. are the most prominent members of The Frankfurt School
+Horkheimer, Adorno, Marcuse etc. are the most prominent members of The Frankfurt School Critical theory as a type of theory is any sort of theory that is interested in power structures, and especially umasking hidden power structures and thus achieve "emancipation from slavery" (Horkheimer)

 ## structuralism & poststructuralism